 Notice, nowhere in the examples above did job applications come up.
 If you have a job we encourage you to continue to develop your professional network.
 We are not encouraging you to continue to recruit.
 For those of you new to this process please know, developing your professional connections can seem overwhelming at first.
 Just like anything else, you get better with practice.

 Remember, we at the UCS are here to help!
-If you have questions about developing your professional network please don’t hesitate to make an appointment on Kelley Connect, or reach out directly to any of the coaches on our coaching team.
+If you have questions about developing your professional network please don’t hesitate to make an appointment or reach out directly to any of the coaches on our coaching team.